Consultations can sometimes feel like a casting director running an audition room.

 “I’ve tried so many products and none of them seem to work.”

 Same history.
 Same cadence.
-Same genuine and emotional frustration.
+Same genuine frustration.

 Aesthetic Trauma in Rehearsed Form